About Us

 In addition, your AUSTREK membership will get you discounts on Star Trek merchandise and services from participating businesses around Melbourne, including discount entry to conventions run by First Contact Conventions.

 People often ask, "Why is Star Trek so popular?"
-At AUSTREK we believe the positive vision of the future each episode envisages is the answer.
+At AUSTREK, we believe the positive vision of the future each episode envisages is the answer.

 Gene Roddenberry's vision of all mankind working together in a great quest for knowledge sets the theme for each show and gives all the peoples of planet Earth a goal to work towards.